-The NHS service providing your treatment should be able to advise how to apply.
-If they cannot, contact your local CCG for advice.
+The NHS service providing your treatment should be able to tell you how to apply.
+Alternatively, contact your local CCG for advice.

 How do I claim a refund?

-You should take your travel receipts, appointment letter or card, plus proof that you're receiving one of the qualifying benefits, to a nominated cashiers' office to claim your travel costs.
+To claim your travel costs, take your travel receipts, appointment letter or card, plus proof that you're receiving one of the qualifying benefits, to a nominated cashiers' office.

 In some hospitals, the name of the office you need to go to may be different (for example, the General Office or the Patient Affairs Office).

 If you're not sure, ask reception or Patient Advice and Liaison Services (PALS) staff where you should go.

 Some hospitals and clinics do not have cashier facilities.
 In this case, you can complete an HC5(T) claim travel charges (PDF, 35kb) and post it to the address stated on the form.

 You can make a postal claim up to 3 months after your appointment took place.

 Can I claim travel expenses for treatment abroad?